 Experiential learning and research

-The program emphasizes the experimental and laboratory aspects of pharmacology – you’ll learn both whole animal and isolated tissue techniques, as well as biochemical and chemical procedures.
+The program emphasizes the experimental and laboratory aspects of pharmacology – you will learn both whole animal and isolated tissue techniques, as well as biochemical and chemical procedures.
 You’ll build skills research, designing appropriate experiments, carrying out experiments individually and as a member of a team, analyzing data, and communicating and writing effectively.
+These skills can be further trained through co-operative work experiences following your third year of study.
+The breadth of knowledge and skill development within the BSc Pharmacology program places students in high demand for both co-operative work positions and employment opportunities following graduation.

-The rigorous, cross-disciplinary nature of the specialization makes it an ideal pathway for entry into professional schools such as medicine, pharmacy, or dental.
+The rigorous, cross-disciplinary nature of this specialization makes it an ideal pathway for entry into a wide variety of programs.

 Program graduates